 Gordon H. Scott Hall is the main education building for the School of Medicine.
-It provides facilities for pre-clinical and basic science education, basic science departments, research laboratories for basic and clinical programs and the administrative offices of the School.
+It provides facilities for pre-clinical and basic science education, basic science departments, research laboratories for basic and clinical programs, and the school's administrative offices.